-Another wonderful way to spend part of the day is snorkel at some of the amazing shore reefs Providenciales.
+Another wonderful way to spend part of the day is to snorkel at some of the amazing shore reefs Providenciales.

 Two centrally located sites, the Bight Reef and Smith’s Reef, offer beautiful underwater sights.
 Both are located directly off the beach.
 The Bight Reef (Coral Gardens), is the more popular of the two reefs, and is very easy to find and navigate.
-A single reef system leads off the beach for several hundred feet out, and there’s plenty of coral and colourful fish to see.
+A single reef system leads off the beach for several hundred feet out, and there’s plenty of coral and colorful fish to see.
 Sea turtles are also common sightings as well!

 You’ll want to make sure that you visit your checklist of beaches.
-The best beaches on Providenciales includes Grace Bay, Leeward Beach, Long Bay Beach, the Bight Beach, Sapodilla Bay, and Taylor Bay.
+The best beaches on Providenciales include Grace Bay, Leeward Beach, Long Bay Beach, the Bight Beach, Sapodilla Bay, and Taylor Bay.
 If you’ve missed any, now’s the time.

 The best gift and luxury shopping on Providenciales is located in central Grace Bay at a few adjacent plazas.
-The Saltmills, Regent Village, and Ports of Call are home to many gift shops, art galleries and restaurants, and it’s easy to spend a few hours browsing.
+The Saltmills, Regent Village, and Ports of Call are home to many gift shops, art galleries, and restaurants, and it’s easy to spend a few hours browsing.

 There are so many amazing water sports to try in the Turks and Caicos, and your last full day is the perfect time to try one out.

 Exciting options include parasailing, jet skis, and sport fishing.
-If you’d rather get a little closer to nature, there’s kayaking and paddle boarding in the wetlands, kiteboarding, freediving, and scuba diving.
+If you’d rather get a little closer to nature, there’s kayaking and paddleboarding in the wetlands, kiteboarding, freediving, and scuba diving.

 Horseback riding on the beach with Provo Ponies is also a very popular thing to do!